 PRO: This is Small Town American Living at It’s Best

 For some, this is the biggest pro of living in Huntingdon; we’re a quaint, quiet small town.
 We know our neighbors and say ‘hi’ when they walk past us.
 We leave the front door open and the porch lights on in case someone drops by.
 Life is a little slower here, and that’s the way we like it.
 (We’re still ranked 5th coolest small town, so there’s that!)
-We like to think life here is the biggest pro of all living in Huntingdon, PA.
+We want to think the small-town vibe here is the biggest pro of all living in Huntingdon, PA.

 And on that note, we hope you enjoyed this list.
-We’re Moove In, the self-storage experts in Pennsylvania.
-If you need a storage unit in Huntingdon, we can help!
-Call, drop by, or chat online with a friendly manager inline if you need help or have questions.
+If you need a storage unit in Huntingdon, Moove In can help!
+Call, drop by, or chat online with a friendly manager if you need assistance or have questions.
 Until then, best of luck in your new Huntingdon home!